Julie Campbell (vascular biologist)

 Professor Julie Hazel Campbell AO FAA is an Australian vascular biologist specialising in vascular smooth muscle.
 She is a professional fellow at the Australian Academy of Science and holds two patents for vascular implant material.
 Campbell discovered in the early 1970s that smooth muscle cells possess various phenotypes that regulate their biology and reaction to disease triggers, such as heart disease.
 Additionally, she uncovered methods to sustain these cells in a non-disease state.
 This newfound knowledge advanced the comprehension of atherosclerotic plaque formation and offered valuable insights into potential preventive measures.

-Campbell has received recognition for her work in leading research into the development of blood vessels naturally within a patient, known as the "grow-your-own" arteries technique, a technique that improves the effectiveness of procedures such as heart bypass surgery.
+Campbell has received recognition for her research into the development of blood vessels naturally within a patient, known as the "grow-your-own" arteries technique, a technique that improves the effectiveness of procedures such as heart bypass surgery.

-Early history and studies

-Campbell was born on 2 November 1946, in Sydney, Australia.
-In the fourth grade, she was selected to attend an advanced class that was specifically reserved for high achievers.
-She attended St. George Girls High School and completed the following studies: